Holiday Volunteering Opportunities for Philly Area Families

-If these events are not near you or don’t work for your family, there are still plenty of ways to make a habit of giving back.
-The following organizations provide ways to make giving a part of your holiday season:
+If these events are not near you or don’t work for your family, there are still plenty of ways to give back.
+The organizations below provide ways to make giving a part of your holiday season:

-- Find a local food bank close to your address and pick a day or weekend that works for your family.
+- Find a local food bank close to your home and pick a day or weekend that works for your family.

 - Become a holiday sponsor for a rural family in need with the Box Project.

 - Send a holiday care package to a soldier through the Adopt a Soldier program.